Bee Health Checker (UK) – Symptoms, Likely Causes and What to Do

 Sudden “empty hive” feeling with queen present; food sometimes left; no single clear culprit Colony loss / multi-factor decline (often varroa, viruses, starvation, stress, weather, management factors) Review the timeline: varroa monitoring + treatments, forage gaps, feeding, queen status, wasp pressure, disease signs.
 Record lessons learned and adjust the plan.

 Good record-keeping makes this table far more useful.
 If you’re a HiveTag member, log: what you saw, what you did, and what changed by the next inspection (photos help).
+If your notes are mainly about brood quality, compare them with the brood pattern guide.
+If the issue began during routine colony checks, also review inspection and hive management.

 Download (printable)